 All applicable research activities must be reviewed by the IBC, regardless of the source of funding for the proposed project.

-- Greenville Health System (GHS) is registered with the NIH’s Institutional Biosafety Committee Registration Management System (IBC-RMS).
+- Prisma Health is registered with the NIH’s Institutional Biosafety Committee Registration Management System (IBC-RMS).

-- GHS contracts with Western Institutional Review Board (WIRB) to provide IBC services.
+- Prisma Health contracts with Western Institutional Review Board (WIRB) to provide IBC services.

-- In accordance with NIH protocol, GHS has the appropriate personnel in place.
+- In accordance with NIH protocol, Prisma Health has the appropriate personnel in place.

 - Reporting to the IBC and the institution any significant problems